jgkramer/jgkramer.github.io/_posts/2023-01-28-Solar-Generation.md

 ![Monthly Capacity Curve](/assets/images/post4_NVPower_monthly.png)

-Compared to the full-blast maximum physical output of the Nevada solar installations of 1,983 MWh per hour, we see that ideal solar generation throughout the year  runs between 5.9 hour outputs in the winter and 11.4 in the summer.
-The full-year average is 9.3 hours of maximum physical output per day.  **Actual** generation in 2022 was between 10% and 30% lower than full capacity, depending on the month.
+Compared to the full-blast maximum physical output of the Nevada solar installations of 1,983 MWh per hour, we see that ideal solar generation throughout the year  runs between 5.9 hours worth of output in winter (25% of maximum physical output) outputs in the winter and 11.4 in the summer (48% of maximum physical output).
+The full-year average is 9.3 hours of maximum physical output per day (39% of maximum physical output).

+**Actual** generation in 2022 was between 10% and 30% lower than the ideal solar generation, depending on the month.
 It ranged between 4.2 hours worth of maximum physical output in December to 10.3 hours in May.
 The full-year average was 7.6 hours worth of maximum output per day (18% lower than ideal capacity).